brentagoldberg/designerinc/README.md

 When discovered as discontinued, a person from the Designer Inc team searches the available pieces for replacement recommendations.

 My goal is to present a recommender system to identify X possible replacements for the Designer to select from or search.

+If this is successful, then it's performance can be improved and used on the site.

+Secondary need: pieces are not defined by a style.
+If I can categorize pieces by style, then there can be a new element used for search and recommender criterion.

+Styles can then be associated with nearest styles for an improvement in search and recommendations.